-1 - Objectives of this study
+1 - Introduction.
+Objectives of this study

-We shall consider two of the various possibilities for analysing the complex topic of business dynamics:
+This study aims to examine two of the various possibilities for analysing the complex topic of "business dynamics":

-- a) The spatial dynamics of firms and entrepreneurs; that is, the aspect of the localization of the firms in a given area or territory, or even in equivalent though general terms the dynamics regarding the formation of clusters of firms or productive activities; - b) The dynamics regarding the density of firms and entrepreneurs over a given territory; that is, the aspect regarding the genesis of new firms in a territorial context where there is already a cluster of entrepreneurs and productive activities
+b) The dynamics regarding the density of firms and entrepreneurs over a given territory; that is, the aspect regarding the genesis of new firms in a territorial context where there is already a cluster of entrepreneurs and productive activities

-Both cases involve examining how different firms and entrepreneurs co-localize in a given area; nevertheless the two cases differ in that, in the first, the co-localization takes the form of the aggregation of units coming from other areas external to the one observed.
-We shall call this phenomenon exogenous co-localization.
+Both cases concern the examination of how different companies and entrepreneurs "colocalize" their activities in a given area, forming clusters and maintaining them over time; nevertheless, the two cases differ in that, in the first, the co-localization takes the form of the aggregation of units coming from other areas external to the one observed.
+I propose I propose to call this phenomenon as exogenous co-localization.
 In case b) the co-localization depends on the genesis of new entrepreneurial initiatives, entrepreneurs or firms within the area in question.
 This phenomenon will be called endogenous co-localization.
+This dynamic confirms the idea that if a cluster has fitness advantages for new businesses, then new entrepreneurs are usually formed within it and the cluster is maintained and expanded, producing the endogenous genesis of new firms.